Yue-Zhengyuan/Lectures/Conformal_Field_Theory/Conformal_Group/Energy_Momentum_Tensor.md

 x^1 = -\frac{i}{2}(z-\bar{z})
 $$

-The energy-momentum tensor will then transform:
+The energy-momentum tensor will then transform to:

 $$
 \begin{aligned}